diskuv/odoc-sandbox/README.md

 This project is a home ("sandbox") for experiments on [odoc](https://github.com/ocaml/odoc).

+The experiment results are rendered at [https://diskuv.github.io/odoc-sandbox/](https://diskuv.github.io/odoc-sandbox/).

 ## Usage

-To explore the sandbox you will need to:
+To modify the sandbox you will need to:

 1. Check out the source code locally on your computer
 2. Install the system requirements for your operating system: